CAIP-25: JSON-RPC Provider Authorization Source

 Success

-• Unlike the request, each scope object MUST also contain an accounts array, containing 0 or more CAIP-10 conformant accounts authorized for the session and valid in the namespace and chain(s) authorized by the scope object they are in.
-Additional constraints on the accounts authorized for a given session MAY be specified in the corresponding CAIP-104 namespaces specification.
+• Unlike the request, each scope object MUST also contain an accounts array, containing 0 or more CAIP-10-conformant accounts authorized for the session and valid in that scope.
+Additional constraints on the accounts authorized for a given session MUST be applied conformant to the namespace’s CAIP-10 profile, if one has been specified.

 An example of a successful response follows: